micophilip/micophilip.github.io/index.md

 layout: default
 ---

-Welcome to my Github space!
+Welcome to my GitHub space!

 I intend to publish my leetcode solutions [here](/leetcode).

-For now, check out a [list](/projects) of my projects on Github
+For now, check out a [list](/projects) of my projects on GitHub